Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 Cost and Price

-You should only use a certified, reputable mechanic for this job.
+You should only use a qualified, dependable mechanic for this job.
 Unless you know your way around cars, this isn’t something you should attempt yourself.

-The only conclusive way to know whether the piston rings or something else is the primary issue is to disassemble your engine.
+The sole definitive way to know whether the piston rings or something else is the primary issue is to disassemble your engine.

 An engine rebuild is the only way to replace the piston rings.
 Rebuilding an engine isn’t an inexpensive job.
 In most cases, you’re looking at at least $3,000.
 The larger and rarer your motor, the greater the impact on your wallet.

 Replacing the valve seals means removing the cylinder head from the block.
 The camshaft(s) (if overhead), rocker arms and pushrods (if you have an older engine), and spark plugs need to come out.
-Mechanics will then switch out the seals.
-Expect to pay $1,000 to $1,500 for this job.
+Technicians will then switch out the seals.
+Expect to pay $1,000 to $1,500 for this costly job.

 Conclusion